A Timeline of Women Adventurers

 Narcissa Whitman – 1808 – 1847.
 American missionary.
 One of the first women to travel across the Rocky Mountains.

 Marianne North – 1830-1890.
-English biologist, botanical artist, traveled alone around the world
+English biologist and botanical artist, traveled alone around the world

 Martha Maxwell – 1831 – 1881.
 American naturalist and taxidermist – traveled in the Rockies.